 In primitive times people ascribed all events to demons and spirits.
 To seek natural causes – the path of understanding – was suffocated by natural justice – the way the spirits want it.
 Ascribing a spirit origin to events instead of understanding the physical world by examining it is an example of notions of justice interfering with understanding.

 The subject of mathematical probability could not get started until it was disentangled from moral baggage.
-(See “The Empire of Chance”, by Gerd Gigerenzer, Zeno Swijtink, et al Cambridge U. Press, 1989) As long as it was tied up with justice – the just return for risk, a fair exchange, rendering what ‘in justice’ belonged – no quantitative progress was possible.
-Imagine betting someone even money that the next role of the die will come up 4 on these grounds: that your need for that number to come up will drive the Gods (or God) to produce it!
+(See “The Empire of Chance”, by Gerd Gigerenzer, Zeno Swijtink, et al Cambridge U. Press, 1989) Imagine betting someone even money that the next role of the die will come up 4 on these grounds: that your need for that number to come up will drive the Gods (or God) to produce it!
 Probability theory says the bet should be 1 to 5.
 Not even money.
-In medieval times the axiom that everything had a proximate cause – God, devils, angels, good, evil – precluded ideas of simple chance.
+In medieval times the axiom that everything had a moral cause – God, devils, angels, good, evil – precluded ideas of simple chance.
 It was thought that when you threw a die the number that came up was caused by an angel’s (or devil’s) decision.
 Causes were understood as coming from good and evil forces.
 Understanding was hindered by notions of justice.

 Justice is concerned with what is right (just) and what is wrong (unjust), what is good and what is bad.
 What is just is necessarily based on some sort of faith; some axiomatic notions.
 The axiomatic faith need not be of a religious nature.
 But a canon of the Christian believer is that ‘justice’ is connected to God’s will.
 So finding His will in scripture is a pursuit of justice.
 To the sixteenth century mind scripture implied that the sun moved around the earth.
 So the work of Copernicus was banned and Galileo was persecuted for deducing, from observations of the sky, that, in fact, the earth moved around the sun.
 For science to progress notions of justice had to be caste aside.